Toad is a common name for a number of different species of frogs, particularly those belonging to the family Bufonidae.

 The toads that inhabit warmer environments are typically much greater in size than their counterparts that inhabit colder climates.
 A sharp tip protrudes from the front of the toad’s head.

 You can find a modest number of wart-like outgrowths on the epidermis of the Japanese Common toad.
-They can have a color between greenish-brown, yellowish-brown, and dark brown.
+They can be in greenish-brown, yellowish-brown, or dark brown colors.

 During breeding seasons, the skin lightens in tone and becomes more supple.